Statistics

 Advanced Placement

-The Department offers three points of advanced credit for a score of 5 on the AP statistics exam.
-Students who are required to take an introductory statistics course for their major should check with their major advisor to determine whether this credit provides exemption from their requirement.
+Columbia College and the School of General Studies award 3 points of credit for a score of 5 on the AP statistics exam.
+Students who are required to take STAT UN1101 for their major should check with their major advisor to determine whether this credit provides exemption from their requirement.

-Students are considered for department honors on the basis of GPA and the comprehensiveness and difficulty of their course work in the Department.
-The Department is generally permitted to nominate one tenth of graduating students for departmental honors.
+Students are considered for department honors on the basis of GPA and the comprehensiveness and difficulty of their coursework in Statistics and related disciplines.
+Generally, no more than 10% of graduating majors receive departmental honors in a given academic year.

 Professors